Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're weighing assisted living vs. a nursing home in Rhode Island for a parent, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-The cost of senior care in Rhode Island runs well above the national line in every setting.
+The cost of senior care in Rhode Island runs well above the national line in most settings.

 "Home care" and "home health" sound interchangeable, but in Rhode Island they're two different services, and the difference decides who pays.

-A semi-private nursing-home room in Rhode Island runs about $136,875 a year, among the highest in the country and well beyond what most families can pay out of pocket for long.
+A semi-private nursing-home room in Rhode Island runs about $145,270 a year, well above the national median and well beyond what most families can pay out of pocket for long.

 If you're trying to find the right memory care for a parent in South Carolina, the state hands you a tool most families never know exists.

-Nursing homes in Utah are expensive: a semi-private room runs about $100,375 a year, more than most families can pay out of pocket for long.
+Nursing homes in Utah are expensive: a semi-private room runs somewhat below the national median of about $114,975 a year, still more than most families can pay out of pocket for long.

-West Virginia is a study in contrasts on the cost of senior care: assisted living runs about $5,600 a month, below the national figure.
+West Virginia is a study in contrasts on the cost of senior care: assisted living runs about $6,340 a month, close to the national figure.

 "Home care" and "home health" sound interchangeable, but in Massachusetts they're two different services paid for in two different ways, and confusing them is an expensive mistake.